 - Henri Albert de la Grange d'Arquien (aged 87), Marquis d'Arquien.
 Cardinal-Deacon of S. Nicola in Carcere Tulliano.
 Married twice.
 Father of seven children, including Maria Sobieska, former Queen of Poland.
 Innocent XII (Pignatelli), when Legate in Poland (1660-1668), had performed the marriage of King John and Queen Maria (1665).
-Captain of the Guard of Monsieur (brother of Louis XIV).
+He had been Captain of the Guard of Monsieur (brother of Louis XIV).
 Member of the Order of the Holy Spirit.
 He was appointed a cardinal in 1695, at the request of the King of Poland, but was not given a Deaconry until he appeared in Rome in 1699 along with his daughter, the widow of King John.
 He died on May 24, 1707, at the age of 105 (! according to his memorial inscription; he was only 93), and was buried in S. Luigi dei Francesi.
 His inscription is given by V. Forcella, in Inscrizioni delle chiese di Roma III, p.
 49 no. 128. [medal at right]

 Cardinals not attending: